getreu/tp-note/docs/source/tpnote--manual.md

   ```

   Note, the above also works in case _Tp-Note_ was compiled with
-  `--no-default-features` which is recommended for headless systems.
+  `--no-default-features`, which is recommended for headless systems.